 The night is the moment of anagnorisis about the truth of the human condition”

-Graduated in Electronic Engineering at the Politecnico di Milano he began to devote himself to photography at the time of his studies.
+Graduated in Electronic Engineering at the Polytechnic of Milan, he devoted himself to photography from the time of his studies.

-It adopts a strongly design approach where the concept of dogma is banned and everything must have a meaning and, at the same time, an explanation that contains a possible refutation.
-In his research, consisting of minimal images, without an apparent narrative plot, if not references and clues, one perceives a sort of common spirit, where mystery, silence, waiting underline the precariousness of everything.
-For his work on darkness, Beyond Light, he states, that the night is the moment of anagnorisis about the truth of the human condition.
+Adopts a design approach in which the concept of dogma is banned, in which everything must have a meaning and at the same time its possible refutation.
+In its research, consisting of minimal images, without an apparent narrative plot, if not references, clues, a sort of common spirit is perceived, where the mystery, the silence and the wait underline the precariousness of the whole.

-His work is part of public and private collections in Europe, the United States, Asia including: Lianzhou Museum of Photography in China, Fabio Castelli Collection, Italo Zannier archive.
+His work is part of public and private collections in Europe, the United States, Asia, including: Lianzhou Museum of Photography in China;